Wollivan/SquadronLeader/advanced_rules.md

 This rule rewards aggressive tactics.

+- This is an optionaly maneuver that can only be performed immediatley after reducing another opponent's Health to 0.
+- Do the following actions in order:
+  - Gain 3 altitude tokens
+  - Execute a straight
-- After a player knocks an enemy plane out, they may gain 3 altitude tokens (or up to 3 if they already have 1, 2 or 3), execute a straight, and place their plane token at 180° at the end of the maneuver (facing the opposite direction to the way they were).
+  - Place your plane token at 180° at the end of the maneuver (facing the opposite direction to the way they were).
-- This is an optional maneuver, but must be done before the next attack happens.

 ![immelmann_with_text](https://user-images.githubusercontent.com/91621088/168678053-855dd761-e99f-4563-ae60-34632d8bf2dd.png)